hapax/hapax.github.io/assets/teaching.md

 of
 [Bak, Tang and Weisenfeld (1987)](http://cqb.pku.edu.cn/tanglab/pdf/1987-8.pdf).
-It has many remarkable properties, such as a pretty fractal structure in the distribution of grains (when run for a long time):
+It has many remarkable properties, such as a pretty fractal structure in the distribution of grains when run for long enough:

 <figure>
     <div style="text-align:center"><img src ="/images/posts/bak-corner.png"/>